Usub-development/urpc/docs/server.md

       system::co_spawn(RpcConnection::run_detached(conn));
       ```

-Each accepted connection gets its own:
+Each accepted connection gets:

-* `RpcConnection` instance
+* its own `RpcConnection`
-* Independent coroutine for reading frames
+* its own coroutine for frame reading
-* Independent write serialization mutex
+* its own write mutex

 ---